yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 nullDescriptor was added with the Vulkan extension [VK_EXT_robustness2](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_robustness2.html), back in 2020, for version 1.1 of the API.
 Vulkan is currently at version 1.3.
 Given that the feature has native hardware support on all Direct3D-compatible GPUs, and is trivial to emulate in the driver, we are not sure why this has not been implemented yet...

-Turnip drivers are a work in progress from Mesa developers–while they typically perform and render very well, they are still in development.
+Turnip drivers are a work in progress from the Mesa developers — while they typically perform and render very well, they are still in development.
 One case that demonstrated this was how a change to improve driver compatibility in Mali caused Turnip to regress in response.
 Mali moment # 4?
 No. This was last month.